 Think back to A Star Is Born for a moment: who do you remember?
 Who is cheering Ally on from the side of the stage when she performs with Jackson?
 Anthony Ramos starred as Ally's best friend Ramon, teasing an exciting year ahead.

 Perhaps most recognisable as John Laurens/Philip Hamilton in Hamilton, Ramos will continue to branch out in 2019.
-He'll star in Monsters and Men opposite John David Washington, as well as Edward Burns' Summertime.
-If that's not enough, you can find him in the shadow of the beast in next summer's monumental blockbuster, Godzilla: King of the Monsters.
+He starred in Monsters and Men opposite John David Washington, as well as Edward Burns' Summertime.
+If that's not enough, you can find him in the shadow of the beast in 2019's monumental summer blockbuster, Godzilla: King of the Monsters.